RNC Candidates Pre-Debate Interviews

 Morton Blackwell's Crystal Ball

 Morton Blackwell, the Republican national committeeman for Virginia and president of the Leadership Institute, tells National Review Online he expects the next chairman of the RNC to be most members’ second choice.

-The committee, Blackwell explains, “meets only ...
+The committee, Blackwell explains, “meets only twice a ...

 Wagner Wins West Virginians' Backing

 Former Missouri Republican Party Chair Ann Wagner will pick up a pair of key endorsements in her bid to lead the RNC today, from West Virginia RNC Committeeman Jim Reed and Committeewoman Donna ...

 Evie Axdahl, the Republican national committeewoman from Minnesota, has endorsed Maria Cino for chair of the RNC.
 A founding member of the Republican National Conservative Caucus, Axdahl cites Cino’s social conservatism as a reason for her support.
 In a ...